firdausishaddin/assessment/README.md

 ```

 ### 5. Running & Testing
-By default, the system will automatically pull data from http://test-demo.aemenersol.com/api/PlatformWell/GetPlatformWellActual and insert/update the Platforms and Wells tables.
+By default, the system will automatically pull data from API and insert/update the Platforms and Wells tables.

 🧪 Steps to Test
 Open the project solution in Visual Studio 2022 (or your preferred IDE).